deng-xinyi/deng-xinyi.github.io/_pages/research.md

 I also remember the moment when I learned I didn't "discover" reverse replay; [David Foster did](https://www.nature.com/articles/nature04587), eight years earlier.
 As I was reading that 4-page paper he and Matt Wilson co-authored, I was in awe of its Figure 3 that sprawled an entire page, so plainly yet so powerfully laying out 101 (yes, I counted) panels of raw spike rasters, and I was astounded by the absence of any fancy, complex analyses.

 It was in that moment I realized that, in scientific discovery, advanced techniques and methods matter, but good data and intelligent observation matter more.
-I also realized that I would love to experience again the leaps of intuition and the elation of sudden discovery, of understanding something new, and this time to be able to say, "I discovered."

 Since then, I have started significantly broadening my survey of experimental literature, attending neuroscience seminars covering diverse topics, and making annual pilgrimage to SfN.

 Below outlines my motivated iteration between developing new statistical methodology and applying them to make interesting scientific observations.